 1. Orchids Festival at Kew Gardens

-Kew Gardens hosts the festival of Orchids annually, and in 2022 it will be celebrating the rich and colourful culture of Costa Rica (check the website if you’re reading this after 2022).
-Walking along the Princess of Wales Conservatory, which is designed to recreate the country’s landscape, you’ll hear and see displays of native animals made out of plants, including the native bird of Costa Rica, and in the middle of the glasshouse you can find a pond filled with brilliant vibrant orchids and bromeliads.
+Kew Gardens hosts the festival of Orchids annually, and in 2023 it will be celebrating the rich and colourful culture of Cameroon (check the website if you’re reading this after 2023).
+Walking along the Princess of Wales Conservatory, which is designed to recreate the country’s landscape, you’ll hear and see displays of native animals made out of plants, don’t miss the towering giraffes, wallowing hippos, gorillas, and magnificent roaring lions.

 2. London Fashion Week

 If you happen to be in London during late February you might be able to snatch some tickets for London Fashion Week, one of the most important events in the fashion world.
 As we publish this, the schedule isn’t out yet but you can eventually find it on the LFW website.
 Get some tickets or you can just go around to where the events are happening and you might spot some designers, models, editors and celebs.

 London Fashion Week | 17th – 21st of February 2023

 3. Valentine’s Day in London

 London’s got plenty of romantic options for Valentine’s Day celebrations, from sexy bars, to romantic dinners, to special events and experiences.
 My best suggestions for V-day can be found in my article Top Romantic Things to Do in London.